dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

 The Cryptol pattern of using the `@@` operator on permutations of the indices of the matrix creates a new matrix that consists of rows that correspond to the quarter-round calls.
-To restore the element-indices to their original ordering, after each application we permute by the inverse permutation.
+To restore the element-indices to their original ordering, after each application we perform the inverse permutation.
 Since the column round is just a square matrix transposition, it inverts itself, but the diagonal round needs to have an inverse permutation calculated, which we do
 here: